ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

    : With this value the TAM requests the TEEP Agent to return attestation
      evidence (e.g., an EAT) in the response.

-   trusted_apps (2)
+   trusted-components (2)
-   : With this value the TAM queries the TEEP Agent for all installed TAs.
+   : With this value the TAM queries the TEEP Agent for all installed Trusted Components.

    extensions (4)
    : With this value the TAM queries the TEEP Agent for supported capabilities
      and extensions, which allows a TAM to discover the capabilities of a TEEP Agent implementation.

-   suit_commands (8)
+   suit-commands (8)
    : With this value the TAM queries the TEEP Agent for supported commands offered
      by the SUIT manifest implementation.